potatochip/jekyll-now-theme/about.md

 permalink: /about/
 ---

-DataSci Student
+DataSci Student.
+I have a strict love/hate relationship with all keyboards.

 ### More Information

-My lady is jealous of my vo2max
+My lady is jealous of my Vo2max.

 ### Contact me